-- If rs1=x0 and rs2=x0, the fence orders all reads and writes made to any level of the page tables, for all address spaces. - If rs1=x0 and $rs2\neq x0$, the fence orders all reads and writes made to any level of the page tables, but only for the address space identified by integer register rs2.
-Accesses to global mappings (see Section 4.3.1) are not ordered. - If $rs1 \neq x0$ and rs2 = x0, the fence orders only reads and writes made to leaf page table entries corresponding to the virtual address in rs1, for all address spaces. - If $rs1 \neq x0$ and $rs2 \neq x0$, the fence orders only reads and writes made to leaf page table entries corresponding to the virtual address in rs1, for the address space identified by integer register rs2.
+- If rs1=x0 and rs2=x0, the fence orders all reads and writes made to any level of the page tables, for all address spaces.
+The fence also invalidates all address-translation cache entries, for all address spaces. - If rs1=x0 and $rs2\neq x0$, the fence orders all reads and writes made to any level of the page tables, but only for the address space identified by integer register rs2.
+Accesses to global mappings (see Section 4.3.1) are not ordered.
+The fence also invalidates all address-translation cache entries matching the address space identified by integer register rs2, except for entries containing global mappings.

+- If $rs1\neq x0$ and rs2=x0, the fence orders only reads and writes made to leaf page table entries corresponding to the virtual address in rs1, for all address spaces.
+The fence also invalidates all address-translation cache entries that contain leaf page table entries corresponding to the virtual address in rs1, for all address spaces. - If $rs1\neq x0$ and $rs2\neq x0$, the fence orders only reads and writes made to leaf page table entries corresponding to the virtual address in rs1, for the address space identified by integer register rs2.
 Accesses to global mappings are not ordered.
+The fence also invalidates all address-translation cache entries that contain leaf page table entries corresponding to the virtual address in rs1 and that match the address space identified by integer register rs2, except for entries containing global mappings.